Wycliffe Bible Translators

 Wycliffe Bible Translators traces its roots back to the vision of a young American linguist, William Cameron Townsend, in the 1930s.

-While distributing Spanish Bibles in Guatemala, Townsend encountered an indigenous Cakchiquel man who challenged him, asking why God didn’t speak his language.
-That question sparked a lifelong mission.
+While distributing Spanish Bibles in Guatemala, Townsend encountered an indigenous Cakchiquel man who challenged him by asking why God didn’t speak his language.
+That question sparked a lifelong mission, and after personally working among the Cakchiquel Indians, ultimately helping them translate the New Testament in their language, God birthed in Townsend the vision of Wycliffe Bible Translators.

-In 1942, he founded Wycliffe Bible Translators with the goal of making the Bible accessible to every language group.
-Named after John Wycliffe—the 14th-century scholar who translated the Bible into English—Wycliffe committed itself to reaching the world’s least-reached peoples through Bible translation and literacy.
+In 1942, he founded Wycliffe with the goal of making the Bible accessible to every language group in the world.
+Named after John Wycliffe, the 14th-century scholar who first translated the Bible into English, Wycliffe Bible Translators committed itself to reaching the world’s least-reached peoples through Bible translation and literacy.

 Today